Resources for Majors

 The Bachelor of Arts (B.A.) curriculum has a flexible course of study if you desire an interdisciplinary program with an emphasis on physics.
 Example schedule for a physics B.A. major.

-David Brown (Director of Undergraduate Programs) and Betsy Alexieff (College of Sciences Academic Advisor) serve as academic advisors for entering freshmen and transfer students, prior to and during their first semester on campus.
+Daniel Dougherty (Director of Undergraduate Programs) serve as academic advisors for entering freshmen and transfer students, prior to and during their first semester on campus.
 Beyond their first semester, students are assigned a faculty member who serves as their academic advisor.
 Faculty advisors are:

 The Department of Physics recognizes the achievement of our undergraduate students through three awards to outstanding seniors, presented at the annual McCormick Symposium: